+27 (011) 482 1333 info@seraa.co.za

 Our Story

-The Sex Education Research and Advocacy Agency (SERAA) is a non-profit company, registration number 2019/295770/08.
+In a sexually healthy society, there is no femicide, no teenage pregnancies or sexuality transmitted diseases (STI’s).
+Our focus on sexual public health adopts a holistic approach which attempts to address the causes of sexual violence rather than its manifestations.
+The Sex Education Research and Advocacy Agency (SERAA) is a non-profit company, registration number 2019/295770/08 with a formalised three-pronged approach to sexual public health a) education b) research and c) advocacy.
+Each of these three units constitute independent departments with a full staff complement who are sufficiently trained in their field.
 We are inspired by global research which proves that Sex education and sex research advances communal and individual freedoms, expands social equities and reduces gender violence.
 Sex education positively transforms homes and communities.

 SERAA applies a three-fold approach which focuses on: